internetErik/TeachProgramming/README.md

 ## Grammar

 Before we learn to write we learn to read.
 Why is this different with programming?
-In English, when we read we proceed from the top of the page to the bottom and from left to right.
-(Of course, sometimes footnotes or end notes are used, and this can be an helpful thing for programmers to relate to.)
+Typically in English we read we from the top of the page to the bottom and from left to right.
+Reading programming languages are rarely that straight forward easy.
+If you've been programming for a while, perhaps your own familiarity with programming languages is a roadblock for you in understanding the difficulties a new programmer may encounter.

+To begin with it may be good to start with statements that can be followed in a similar manner to English prose.
+Then begin adding statements that may need to be understood inside out (such as calling a function as an argument in a function call).
+With functions and other statements that control flow, it will become a question at the end of every line (or even in the middle of lines) where the next line will be.

+A student can begin to learn the debugger while using it merely as a tool to read code, and to test their understanding before they step-in to the next statement or advance.
+It may be good to provide some programs to debug.

 ### Statements and Expressions